Why was WQMS Founded?

 Eddy has spent his entire welding career dedicating himself to perfecting his welding skills and professionally developing his welding knowledge along the way.
 Eddy’s welding discipline began with a cert III in Engineering & Fabrication (Trade boilermaker) before progressing to cert IV, he used this as the foundation towards advanced specialised welding, dragline boom welding and pressure welding proficiencies.
 Eddy has specialised in advanced repair techniques using some of the industry’s most technically advanced equipment available.

-Eddy is a past WorldSkills Welding competitor that has represented NSW and Australia at a National level, throughout his WorldSkills involvement he has been fortunate to receive private training from leading international expert welders.
+Eddy is a past WorldSkills Welding competitor that has represented NSW and Australia at a National level, Throughout his WorldSkills involvement he has been fortunate to receive private training from leading international expert welders.
 Eddy has received multiple awards throughout his career, such as the Metals trade award, WorldSkills regional gold medalist, just to name a few.
 Eddy continues to be a passionate Worldskills supporter where he volunteers his time as a Regional & National Judge, Mentor and is also involved in running welding training camps so that he can share his passion and knowledge with the next generation of welders.
-Eddy has over six years experience as a Cert 10 Welding Supervisor and Inspector, and has also traveled abroad to study at some of the industry’s key welding Institutes.
+Eddy has over six years experience as a Cert 10 Welding Supervisor and Inspector, and has also travelled abroad to study at some of the industry’s key welding Institutes.